SolaceLabs/solace-tryme-cli/README.md

 # Creates packages for target platforms
 yarn run package

-# OptionaL: To get the latest changes from the feeds site repo:
+# Optional: To get the latest changes from the feeds site repo:
 git submodule update --remote

 ```